ebsa491/netget/README.md

 # netget
-A bash script for transfering files easily between the Unix-based systems.
-(PORT => 643216)
+A python script for transfering files easily between the Unix-based systems.
+(PORT => 7575)